The Script bring Celtic soul to the U.S.

 "It was a wonderful opportunity to see how these guys build songs," admits Sheehan, who says he always carried a little computer drive around and charmed his heroes into swapping libraries of sounds and samples.

-O'Donaghue and Sheehan spent almost a decade in the States making demos for other artists, but when they met fellow Dubliner, drummer Glen Power
+O'Donaghue and Sheehan spent almost a decade in the States making demos for other artists, but when they met fellow Dubliner, drummer Glen Power, the dynamic shifted.

 And so The Script went into production.
 They soon hooked up with drummer Power as they attempted to return to the limelight.